selcukcihan/saga-assignment/README.md

 ### node-postgres - Decided

-Drizzle will connect to PostgreSQL through `node-postgres` (`pg`).
+Drizzle connects to PostgreSQL through `node-postgres` (`pg`).
 Its explicit pool and checked-out-client APIs fit the service's need to control transaction boundaries for job claiming, chunk/vector insertion, and chat-history persistence.

 `postgres.js` was also considered and offers a concise API, but using `node-postgres` keeps connection-pool and transaction ownership visible in the infrastructure layer.
 Code that begins a transaction executes every statement through the same checked-out client and releases that client in a `finally` block.
 Pool sizing and acquisition, statement, and idle timeouts are environment-configurable; Compose makes migration startup ordering explicit.